adamsanaglo/pulp_deb/pulp/sign_cli/README.md

     - The filename that was signed
     - The filename of the signature that was generated

 The tool in this folder is the *client* portion of a signing solution, which interacts with a signing API, which in turn interacts with ESRP.
-The API is located at [../signer](../signer).
+The API is located at [../../signer](../../signer).
+These client scripts get built into the [Pulp container image](../Dockerfile).